aart-vs/starter-academic-site/content/authors/admin/_index.md

   url: https://www.ru.nl/

 # Short bio (displayed in user profile at end of posts)
-bio: I am a postdoctoral researcher at the Communication & Media research group, part of the Behavioural Science Institute.
+bio: I am a postdoctoral researcher at the Communication & Media research group, part of the Behavioural Science Institute at Radboud University.
 I’m interested in science communication.
 Sometimes we hold beliefs that are not based on scientific information, for instance regarding climate change, vaccination, and food safety.
 Even when we are faced with scientific evidence we don't change our minds.
-Why do we sometimes stick to our beliefs?
-And how can science be communicated to give it a fair chance in discussion of such topics?
+Why do we sometimes stick to misperceptions?
+And how can science be communicated to better inform us of the facts regarding important topics?

 # Interests to show in About widget
 interests:
 - Science communication
+- Boosting
 - Open science
 - Meta-analysis